 - Chicken: Use bone-in chicken thighs, but chicken breasts work too.

-- Coconut milk: Use the thick canned coconut milk for a rich, creamy sauce.
+- Coconut milk: Use canned coconut milk for a rich, creamy sauce.

-- Chicken broth: Buy low sodium so you control the salt flavor.
+- Chicken broth: Buy low sodium so you control the salt.

-- Curry powder: Choose from mild to hot at the store.
-It's easy to buy mild and add heat with cayenne pepper or hot sauce.
+- Curry powder: Start with mild curry powder and add heat with cayenne pepper or hot sauce if you love heat.

 - Limes: For the tart, bright, acidity it adds to the dish.

-- Thickener: Use either cornstarch or arrowroot starch to thicken the pan sauce at the end (optional).
+- Thickener: Use either cornstarch or arrowroot starch to thicken the pan sauce at the end.

 - Cilantro: Fresh chopped for a nice visual counterpart to the golden sauce and adds fresh flavor.

-Please see the recipe card for all ingredients and measurements.
+Please see the recipe card for all ingredients and measurements, salt and black pepper.

 Recipe Instructions

-Pull the chicken out of the fridge and unwrap for 45 minutes if you can (I know it takes more time).
+Pull the chicken out of the fridge and unwrap for 45 minutes if you can.
 This gets the chill off and helps the chicken cook more quickly with better results.

 Trim extra fat and skin with a sharp knife.
-Season the chicken with sprinkles of sea salt, ground black pepper and granulated garlic.
+Season the chicken with sprinkles of sea salt and ground black pepper.

-Choose a pan that holds the chicken skin side down in a single layer.
+Choose a pan that holds the chicken skin side down in a single layer as well as the braising liquid.
 Sear chicken skin side down in oil until golden.

 Pour off the extra fat in the pan, turn chicken over and pour the coconut curry mixture in the pan around the chicken.
-Cover and simmer about 15 minutes until chicken reaches 165°F.
+Cover and simmer about 15 minutes until chicken reaches 170°F - 175°F. Thighs need to go to a little higher temperature than chicken breasts.

 Serving and Sauce

-Add to the juice in the pan and cook stirring one minute.
-If the sauce chunks up on you and you want it smoother, pulse for a few seconds in a blender.
+To thicken the braising liquid into a sauce, whisk together the cornstarch and equal water until smooth.
+Add to the sauce in the pan and cook stirring 1-2 minutes until thickened.
+If the sauce get lumpy, pulse for a few seconds in a blender.

 Make Ahead and Reheat